|A through C||D through H||I through O||P through R||S through Z|

 When guaranteed (non-remnant) line items are booked in DFP, DFP "reserves" the inventory for this line item.
 This inventory reservation means that the impressions are considered to be "blocked off" for other ads running at a lower priority.
 DFP forecasting accounts for inventory reservations when calculating future impression availability.

 An ad containing animation, sound, video, or interactive features.
 Rich media creatives can be used either on their own or in combination with technologies such as streaming media and sound.

 Several creatives being served from a line item together on the same webpage.
 Roadblocking blocks off the ad slots on a page and fills them with creatives from one line item.

-For DFP Sales Management, this is the accumulative carryover of an amount from one billing cycle to the next billing cycle.
+For DFP sales management, this is the cumulative carryover of an amount from one billing cycle to the next billing cycle.
 Same concept as rollover minutes on a cell-phone plan.
 If the entire allocated amount is not spent during a billing cycle, the remaining amount is added to next cycle's cap.
 Distinct from the alternative concept of “rollover” as a synonym of “mouseover”.